brsynth/brs-utils/README.md

 ## Licence
-rpSBML is released under the MIT licence.
+brs-utils is released under the MIT licence.
 See the LICENCE file for details.